 But it is also not easy to teach people how to spend down the assets they accumulate once they retire.
 “Retirement is not a long vacation; people are lost, confused, unsure, unclear, perplexed, disoriented and bewildered,” she said.

-She added that the typical calculator for spending down assets is discouraging; it shows that, if one spends down in a straight line, he will run out of money at a certain age, but assume that after that age, he will need no more money.
+She added that the typical calculator for spending down assets is discouraging; it shows that, if one spends down in a straight line, he will run out of money at a certain age, but assumes that after that age, he will need no more money.
 “This is not true.
 For one thing, people do not decumulate assets in retirement in a nice, neat pattern.”

 It is important to understand how people spend assets in retirement to know how to help them.
 According to Lucas, a Society of Actuaries (SOA) focus group study showed that people want to maintain or increase asset levels in retirement.
 Retirees are reducing their standard of living because they don’t want to spend.
 The question, she said, is whether this is creating a problem or if retirees are all right with this.